Velocidex/velociraptor-docs/content/docs/vql/_index.md

 weight: 30
 ---

-VQL is central to the design and functionality of Velociraptor, and a solid grasp of VQL is critical to understand and extend Velociraptor.
+VQL is central to the design and functionality of Velociraptor, and a solid grasp of VQL is critical to understanding and extending Velociraptor.

 ## Why a new query language?